Top of page

 We’ve been careful to emphasize that the draft statement is just that: a draft.
 We need a starting place for community conversation about what free expression and academic freedom mean at Wake Forest.
 The drafting team has also done careful research and made thoughtful and frequently subtle decisions, which they will attempt to contextualize in a document guide.

 Despite that reflective work, there will certainly be ways that community feedback can be used to improve the final draft.
-The drafting team will conduct a “notice and comment” process similar to that used by federal agencies when they draft new regulations.
 Anyone in the community, with particular invitation to people who have taken part in a group conversation about the draft statement, can complete a form to submit feedback, which will be tracked and considered by the drafting team with public responses.